newfs/gobotany-app/gobotany/simplekey/test/README-SELENIUM.txt

   $ bin/unit2 gobotany.simplekey.test.test_fbasic

+Note: If you notice that 'chromedriver' processes hang around after the tests finish, you can kill those processes:

+  $ bin/unit2 gobotany.simplekey.test.test_fbasic ; killall chromedriver

 The new Selenium 2 technology does not require a server; the Python code will start up a web browser directly.